MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-process-rhel-7-and-8.md

 - Set up access to the Serial Console.
 - Root privileges.

-## Prepare the VM for leapp pre-upgrade and upgrade process
+## Prepare the VM for leapp preupgrade and upgrade process

 This section outlines the necessary steps before performing an in-place upgrade to RHEL 8 or RHEL 9 using the leapp utility.